ControlledChaos/controlled-chaos-plugin/README.md

 3. **Class Variables:** Class variables are prefixed with the plugin name.
 Replace "controlled_chaos".
 4. **Functions:** There are a few functions prefixed with the plugin name.
 The above replace of "controlled_chaos" will have given them your new name.
 5. **Filters:** Filters are prexixed with an abbreviation for the plugin name.
 Replace "ccp".
-6. **Options:** Options are prexixed with an abbreviation for the plugin name.
+6. **Pages:** Admin page URLs are prexixed with an abbreviation for the plugin name.
 The above replace of "ccp" will have given them your new prefix.
+7. **Options:** Options are prexixed with an abbreviation for the plugin name.
+The above replace of "ccp" will have given them your new prefix.
-7. **Version:** The plugin version is all caps and is prexixed with an abbreviation for the plugin name.
+8. **Version:** The plugin version is all caps and is prexixed with an abbreviation for the plugin name.
 Replace "CCP".
+9. **Plugin Name:** The plugin name is used in various places.
+Replace "Controlled Chaos".